-November 1966 Flooding of Florence.
-Décember 1966 Adolfo Natalini, architect, and Cristiano Toraldo di Francia found Superstudio, Piazza di Bellosguardo.
+NOVEMBER 1966 Flooding of Florence.
+DECEMBER 1966 Adolfo Natalini, architect, and Cristiano Toraldo di Francia found Superstudio, Piazza di Bellosguardo.
 Superarchitettura exhibition with the Archizoom group.
 1967 Roberto Magris, industrial designer, joins Superstudio.
-Collaboration with the furniture designer Poltronova begins.
+Collaboration with the furniture compagny Poltronova begins.
 Superarchitettura II exhibition.
 1968 Gian Piero Frassinelli, architect, joins Superstudio.
 Toraldo di Francia qualifies as an architect.
-1969 Un viaggio nelle regioni della ragione, is the first storyboard produced by the group.
+1969 Un viaggio nelle regioni della ragione , is the first storyboard produced by the group.
 Production of the first plastic laminate with the grid motif, by the Abet Print company.
-Design of Il Monumento Continuo , for an exhibition at the Trigon 69 architecture triennial in Graz.
+Design of the Monumento Continuo , for the trinational exhibition Trigon '69 in Graz.
 1970 Architecture graduates Alessandro Magris, brother of Roberto Magris, and Alessandro Poli join Superstudio.
 Marketing of the Quaderna furniture series.
+Marketing of the Quaderna furniture series.
 1972 Natalini spends a year in London and the United States, teaching and lecturing.
-Superstudio moves to the Via delle Mantellate.
+Superstudio moves Via delle Mantellate.
 Superstudio is exhibited at Italy: The New Domestic Landscape at the MoMA (New York).
 Poli leaves the group.
 1973 Natalini begins teaching at the Faculty of Architecture in Florence, for 5 years, in collaboration with Toraldo di Francia, Frassinelli and Poli.
-Toraldo di Francia begins teaching in the United States.
-First monographic exhibition Fragmente aus einem persönlichen Museum , in Graz and Vienna.
+Toraldo di Francia begins teaching in the United States. ••••• First monographic exhibition Fragmente aus einem persönlichen Museum , in Graz and Vienna.
 Reorganisation and strengthening of the professional activity and individual projects.
-1978 Exhibition at the 38 th Venice Biennale.
-1982 Publication of the first monograph dedicated to the group, Superstudio &amp; Radicals , in Japan.
+1978 Exhibition at the 38th Venice Biennale.
+1982 Publication of the first monograph dedicated to the group, Superstudio & Radicals , in Japan.